anonymousgopher/Gophercon2024/Proposal.md

 }
 ```

-You may have noticed something that looks unusual.
-Right inside the loop ranging over messages on the deliveryChan we have an anonymous function.
-According to the Go language spec, defer “invokes a function whose execution is deferred to the moment the surrounding function returns.”
-This could cause unintended behavior if it’s called inside of a loop.
+You may have noticed something that looks unusual... right inside the loop ranging over messages on the deliveryChan there's an anonymous function.
+This was added to address a potential issue with using a defer statement inside a loop.
+According to the [Go language spec](https://go.dev/ref/spec#Defer_statements), defer “invokes a function whose execution is deferred to the moment the surrounding function returns.”
+For our consumer logic, this means that the context is **not** cancelled when we're done processing the current message.
 By wrapping all the logic inside an anonymous function, the defer now runs at the end of every iteration of the loop instead.

 Next, we have to adjust the `apply()` method for each throttler to exit early if the context provided is cancelled before the specified duration has passed.
 For the block throttler, instead of an empty select statement, we just block until the context is cancelled: